mdxtoc/qtpi/README.md

 # qtpi
-a simulator for a version of Gay and Nagarajan's qtpi
+A simulator for a version of Gay and Nagarajan's qtpi.
+Not yet fit for public release.